-These systems are already widely used across building entry points, amenities like gyms and pools, office suites, parking lots, elevators, and restricted areas such as IT rooms or storage spaces.
-They’re also common in hospitality and education for temporary or role-based access.
+These systems are widely used at building entrances, amenities like gyms, parking facilities, elevators, and restricted areas such as IT rooms or storage spaces.
+They’re also common in hospitality and education environments for temporary or role-based access control.

-In this guide, we’ll cover how an RFID door access system works and what to consider before installing a system, based on the Swiftlane team’s real-world experience deploying access control solutions across multifamily and commercial properties.
+In this guide, we explain how RFID works and what to consider before installing a system, based on real-world deployments.

 Key Takeaways